-OTHER KEY POINTS
+19 OTHER KEY POINTS

-Maximum Earning Limitation
+20 Maximum Earning Limitation

 - The CFR 550.105(a) limits GS employee's bi-weekly pay to the greater of the maximum step of - a GS-15 or level V of the Executive Schedule (see also 5 CFR 550.106(c)(1)).
-The bi-weekly - 20 maximum earnings limitation is waived for employees working in support of emergency - wildland fire suppression activities.
-In order to qualify for the bi-weekly maximum earnings - limitation, an employee's overtime work must be charged to wildland fire, Burned Area - 23 Emergency Stabilization and Rehabilitation (ESR), severity, or wildland fire suppression funds - 24 tied to the support of suppression operations, and that overtime work must be recorded on a time - sheet approved by an appropriate supervisor. - All employees working on or in support of all non-wildland fire emergency incidents or activities - are subject to the bi-weekly maximum earnings limitation.
+The bi-weekly - 23 maximum earnings limitation is waived for employees working in support of emergency - wildland fire suppression activities.
+In order to qualify for the bi-weekly maximum earnings - limitation, an employee's overtime work must be charged to wildland fire, Burned Area - Emergency Stabilization and Rehabilitation (ESR), severity, or wildland fire suppression funds - 27 tied to the support of suppression operations, and that overtime work must be recorded on a time - sheet approved by an appropriate supervisor. - 29 All employees working on or in support of all non-wildland fire emergency incidents or activities - are subject to the bi-weekly maximum earnings limitation.
 In certain non-wildland fire - emergency circumstances, the bi-weekly maximum earnings limitation may be waived.
 The bi- - weekly waiver must be approved by either the BLM WO Human Resource office or by the DOI - Human Resource office if all four DOI bureaus are affected.
 When a waiver is requested for all - four DOI fire bureaus, the request must be sent to the DOI Human Resource office through - OWF.
 When the bi-weekly limitation is waived, written direction will be issued from the BLM - Assistant Director, Fire & Aviation Directorate.
 However, in all situations, the annual maximum - earnings limitation remains in place.

-Incident Job Codes
+1 Incident Job Codes

-- 36 Fire Codes

-- Unique fire codes are required for any size class fire, trespass fires, billable/reimbursable fires,

-- and fires of suspicious origin (arson).

-- 1 FEMA Support - All hazard (non-fire) incidents declared under the Stafford Act will have a reimbursable code. - 3 FEMA Wildland Fire Support - 4 All wildland fires declared under the Stafford Act will have a reimbursable code. - 5 Non-Federal Department of Defense (DOD) Fires with BLM Support - 6 States and the DOD do not utilize the FireCode system to generate codes; however, BLM will - 7 retrieve a fire code if federal resources respond and provide support.
+- 2 Fire Codes - Unique fire codes are required for any size class fire, trespass fires, billable/reimbursable fires, - and fires of suspicious origin (arson). - 5 FEMA Support - 6 All hazard (non-fire) incidents declared under the Stafford Act will have a reimbursable code. - 7 FEMA Wildland Fire Support - 8 All wildland fires declared under the Stafford Act will have a reimbursable code. - 9 Non-Federal Department of Defense (DOD) Fires with BLM Support - States and the DOD do not utilize the FireCode system to generate codes; however, BLM will - retrieve a fire code if federal resources respond and provide support.
 The agency that receives the - request initially and fills an order will generate the fire code.
-The information contained in the - 9 FireCode record will identify it as a non-federal fire.
-Costs associated with these fires will be - collected through a reimbursable agreement. - 11 Administratively Uncontrollable Overtime (AUO) - AUO and Fire Assignments Refer to 1400-550 Pay Administration Manual.
+The information contained in the - FireCode record will identify it as a non-federal fire.
+Costs associated with these fires will be - collected through a reimbursable agreement. - 15 Administratively Uncontrollable Overtime (AUO) - AUO and Fire Assignments Refer to 1400-550 Pay Administration Manual.

-13 BOOT STIPEND
+17 BOOT STIPEND

 - The NWCG wildland fire boot standard has been adopted by the BLM as appropriate for safe - work on the fireline.
-The NWCG has also concluded that protective footwear is very personal in - nature and can be used by employees off the job site.
-In October 2011, the DOI issued OWF - Memorandum 2011-2, DOI Wildland Fire Boot Stipend, authorizing payment of the wildland - fire boot stipend.
-See OWF Memo 2011-2 at - 19 https://web.blm.gov/internal/fire/budget/Reference_docs/links/Boots.html
+The NWCG has also concluded that protective footwear is very personal in - 20 nature and can be used by employees off the job site.
+The most current guidance regarding the - Wildland Fire Boot Stipend can be found at: - https://web.blm.gov/internal/fire/budget/Reference_docs/links/Boots.html

-20 QUALIFICATIONS
+23 QUALIFICATIONS